joelbreit/Notes/Computer Science/Programming Lanugages/Java Notes.md

 ### Final Keyword

-- **final variables**: variables that cannot be reassigned
+- **final variables** - variables that cannot be reassigned
   - Must be initialized at declaration or in the constructor
-- **final static variable**: a constant that is shared across all instances of a class
+- **final static variable** - a constant that is shared across all instances of a class
-- **final method**: a method that cannot be overridden by subclasses
+- **final method** - a method that cannot be overridden by subclasses
-- **final class**: a class that cannot be subclassed
+- **final class** - a class that cannot be subclassed

 ### Thread Joining